densioli/Hangman/README.md

 # Hangman
-Hangman in C++
+Hangman in C++, created for PROSDEV

-Folder structure
+##Folder structure

-bin: The output executables go here.
+1. bin: The output executables go here.
-build: This folder contains all object files.
+2. build: This folder contains all object files.
-include: All project header files
+3. include: All project header files
-src: The application and only the application’s source files.
+4. src: The application and only the application’s source files.